 Lava Butte erupted about 7,000 years ago.
 There are several trails that wind through the ancient lava flows and onto the flanks of the butte.
 There were three main gutters where most of the lava flowed.
 Ten square miles of pine forest were buried by lava.
 The lava flows blocked the Deschutes River in five places.
 If you walk the trail to Benham Falls you can see where the river has made its way through the lava rock.

 When the eruption of Lava Butte occurred, gas-charged lava was ejected into the sky.
 Cinders cooled and collected to form the 500 foot tall cone shape you see today.
-Giant balls of lava can be seen along the trail.
+Giant balls of cooled lava lie next to a section of the trail.
 These “snowballs” started out as small pieces of molten rock and as they rolled through the lava flow, they grew in size.
 If you could cut one of them open, it would resemble a cinnamon roll in form.

 The basalt rocks have less silica in them so they aren’t shiny like obsidian.
-The cinders are used locally to gravel the roads in snowy and icy weather conditions.
+The red cinder rock is used locally to gravel the roads in snowy and icy weather conditions.
 The lava rocks are also used for landscaping purposes.

 The wildlife that live in the lava lands have to adapt to the harsh conditions.
 You may see some of the small rodents such as the American pika, Ochtana princeps, yellow-pine chipmunk, Eutamias amoenus, or golden-mantled ground squirrel, Spermophilus latreralis.
-You may hear the sweet song of the rock wren, Salpintes obsoletus, before you see it.
+I heard the sweet song of the rock wren, Salpintes obsoletus, before I saw it.
 You may also hear the sound of the pallid-winged grasshopper, Trimerotropis pallidipennis.
-Their call has been likened to the sound of a sprinkler.
+Their call is similar to the sound of a sprinkler.